Brazilian indigenous leader wins Robert Kennedy rights award

 BRASILIA, Oct 22 (Reuters) - Alessandra Korap of the Munduruku tribe in the Amazon was awarded the 2020 Robert F. Kennedy Human Rights prize for her work defending the rights, ancestral lands and culture of indigenous people in Brazil.

-The award was to be presented to her by the former U.S. senator's daughter, Kerry Kennedy, in a virtual ceremony from Washington at which former U.S. Secretary of State John Kerry was to speak.

 "This prize is not for me alone, it is for all of Brazil's indigenous peoples that are crying out for help," the 36-year-old said in a telephone interview.
+"It has strengthened our cause.
+We will cry out louder," she said.

+The $30,000 award was presented to her by the former U.S. senator's daughter, Kerry Kennedy, in a virtual ceremony from Washington at which keynote speaker former U.S. Secretary of State John Kerry praised her courage.

 It comes at a time when the government of far-right President Jair Bolsonaro has "dismantled" health and education services for indigenous people and turned a blind eye to illegal loggers and gold miners increasingly invading protected reservations and destroying forests, she said.